Wednesday 7 August 2024

 Some older folks might be put out, especially if they have the older lyrics memorised.
 (I think service leaders can encourage them to retain those old versions in their minds, and cherish them-- and value the opportunity to sing these modernised words as a fresh perspective on the much-loved version we may have grown up singing, so that we can continue to sing them at home with renewed thoughtfulness and understanding.)

 In this case, people are not actually holding to the original version, unless we sing the Gaelic original!
-But even if with other hymns some argue for the original version, I think we should seek to use what will most build up the body of Christ.
+But even when the argument is that we shouldn't 'tamper' with the original version, I would argue that we should seek to use what will most build up the body of Christ.
 And in the body of Christ, the stronger should serve the weaker, following the pattern of the great Son of Man who gave his life for others.
 There is something worrying if clinging to tradition leads us to sing something which Iranians, Ukrainians and many others will simply not grasp.

-In Praise! - search and check out their versions- in Crown Him with Many Crowns they sensibly replace 'ineffably sublime' with 'in majesty sublime'.
+On the Praise! website- search their dashboard to check out their versions- in Crown Him with Many Crowns they sensibly replace 'ineffably sublime' with 'in majesty sublime'.
 This small change brings us closer to understanding what we're singing.

-By way of conclusion, let's hold the words we use in church to Paul's plumb-line: "I will pray with the spirit, and I will also pray with my understanding" 1 Cor 14:15
+By way of conclusion, let's use Paul's plumb-line and hold up the words we use in church against it: "I will pray with the spirit, and I will also pray with my understanding" 1 Cor 14:15

 Extra Notes: